gustavo-f-b/rabbitmq/gifs/README.md

-## Some gifs for use as an example
+## Some gifs for use as an examples